 The examination consists of a 14-day take home exam.
 The exam question is handed out at 10 am on the day of the exam and must be submitted 14 days later at 12 PM.

-Two copies of the reading list must be submitted together with three copies of the examination question paper when submitting your answer.
+The reading list must be submitted together with the examination question paper when submitting your answer.